Alina Martain

-Alina Martain (late 11th century–1125) was a French nun and saint.
+Alina Martain (died 1125) was a French Benedictine nun and Catholic saint.

+Martain was born in the late 11th century.
 She became a Benedictine nun at an early age.
 In 1105, Count William of Mortain built a convent of which Alina became the first superior.
 After a life of asceticism and voluntary mortification, her feast day is October 20.

 She does not appear in the index of the 2004 edition of the Roman Martyrology.